-Google variations of your name, your phone number, your home address, and your online handles.
+Google variations of your name, your phone number, your past and current home addresses, your email addresses, your close family members, and your usernames and handles.
 Make sure you’re not logged into Google (which could skew your results).
-You can also try different search engines, like Bing and DuckDuckGo.
+You can also try different search engines, like Bing and Yahoo.
 Take advantage of these Google search tips.
-What kind of info are you seeing floating around?
-And where is it cropping up?
-Social media accounts, staff bios, company webpages?

 So you’ve discovered what’s out there and you might be feeling unsettled.
 Now what?
 The good news is there are steps you can take to remove existing private information and reduce the chances of it cropping back up.
 While there’s no silver bullet to safeguarding your privacy and your safety online, the goal is to make it harder for an abusive troll to cause you harm.